TypeCellOS/BlockNote/packages/website/docs/docs/inline-content.md

+---
+title: Inline Content
+description: An array of InlineContent objects is used to describe the rich text content inside a block.
+Inline content can either be styled text or a link, and we'll go over both these in the upcoming sections.
+imageTitle: Inline Content
+path: /docs/inline-content
+---

 # Inline Content

 An array of `InlineContent` objects is used to describe the rich text content inside a block.
 Inline content can either be styled text or a link, and we'll go over both these in the upcoming sections.